Addison's disease

 When to see a doctor

-See a health care provider if you have common symptoms of Addison's disease, such as:
+See a healthcare professional if you have common symptoms of Addison's disease, such as:

 Causes

-The adrenal glands are made up of two sections.
-The interior, called the medulla, makes adrenaline-like hormones.
+The adrenal glands are made up of two layers.
+The inner layer, called the medulla, makes hormones such as adrenaline.
+Those hormones control the body's response to stress.
 The outer layer, called the cortex, makes a group of hormones called corticosteroids.
 Corticosteroids include:

 • Mineralocorticoids.
-These hormones, including aldosterone, balance the body's sodium and potassium to keep blood pressure in a healthy range.
+These hormones include aldosterone.
+They balance the body's sodium and potassium to keep blood pressure in a healthy range.

 • Androgens.
 In all people, the adrenal glands make small amounts of these sex hormones.
 They cause male sexual development.
-And they affect muscle mass, sex drive, known as libido, and a sense of well-being in all people.
+And they affect muscle mass, body hair, sex drive, and a sense of well-being in all people.

-Sometimes, the outer layer of the adrenal glands, known as the cortex, is damaged.
-Then it can't make enough hormones, a condition called primary adrenal insufficiency.
-This is usually the result of an autoimmune disease, in which the body attacks itself.
+This condition happens when the outer layer of the adrenal glands becomes damaged and can't make enough hormones.
+Most often, the damage is due to a disease in which the immune system attacks healthy tissues and organs by mistake.
+This is called an autoimmune disease.
 People with Addison's disease are more likely than are other people to have another autoimmune disease as well.

 • Other infections of the adrenal glands.